lfzkoala/lfzkoala/README.md

 ### 🧬 About Me

-🔐 **By training:** Cryptographer — multiparty computation, zero-knowledge proofs, blockchain, post-quantum
+🔐 **By training:** Cryptographer — multiparty computation, zero-knowledge proofs, obfuscation, blockchain, post-quantum

 🤖 **By obsession:** Exploring what happens when AI agents get real tools